-D. EVALUATION OF WEB-BASED INTERVIEWS
+C. EVALUATION OF WEB-BASED INTERVIEWS

 - 1. The web-based interview will be conducted by at least three members of the Evaluation & Selection Panel (ESP), of which at least one external expert. - 2.
 During the web-based interview, the candidates will discuss with the ESP members: - a.
 Their academic and professional achievements, - b.
 Their research interests, - c.
 Their project proposal, and, - d.
 If applicable, their experience outside academia and how this could add to the oLife FP research. - 3.
-Candidates will be evaluated against the same criteria, thresholds and weights as used in the evaluation of the full proposals. - 4.
-Based on the results of the web-based interviews, the Evaluation & Selection Panel will draft a longlist. - 5.
-The top ranked candidates will be invited for the On Campus Selection Days. - 4.
+Candidates will be evaluated against the same criteria, thresholds and weights as used in the evaluation of the proposals. - 4.
+Based on the results of the web-based interviews, the Evaluation & Selection Panel will draft a shortlist. - 5.
+In case the ESP has a divided opinion after the web-based interviews, or in case after ranking more competitive applicants remain than positions available, the ESP will invite such candidates for an on campus visit.
+During such visit, candidates will hold a talk of 20 minutes (at their primary host institute, open to interested scientists).
+Candidates will visit the prospective host institute(s) and conduct an in person interview with one domain specialist, the prospective supervisor(s) and one external expert.
+The same criteria, thresholds and weights apply as in the previous round. - 6.
+The ESP will draft a final ranking list, with the highest ranking candidates being shortlisted for one of the remaining available positions. - 7.
+Candidates who have not been shortlisted will automatically be reserve listed. - 8.
 Rejected applicants will receive a notification by e-mail containing their scores, a short motivation and information on the possibility for redress.